MathLee/CorrNet/README.md

 # Training

-Modify pathes of [VGG backbone](https://pan.baidu.com/s/1YQxKZ-y2C4EsqrgKNI7qrw) (code: ego5) in /model/vgg.py and datasets, then run train_CorrNet.py.
+Modify paths of [VGG backbone](https://pan.baidu.com/s/1YQxKZ-y2C4EsqrgKNI7qrw) (code: ego5) in /model/vgg.py and datasets, then run train_CorrNet.py.

 # Pre-trained model and testing
-Download the following pre-trained model, and modify pathes of pre-trained model and datasets, then run test_CorrNet.py.
+Download the following pre-trained model, and modify paths of pre-trained model and datasets, then run test_CorrNet.py.

 We also uploaded these pre-trained models in /models.